GSA/piv-guides/pages/template-2.md

 # Starting Your Guide

-This section tells you how to:
+This section tells you what steps are needed to create your new FICAM guide: **Needs to be a linked TOC**

   * Create a GitHub **Repository**, **Branch**, and **Page** where your guide will be stored.
   * Create a new **Issue** in GitHub to discuss your technical issue (i.e., the topic of your new FICAM guide).